andrewdenty/blog/_posts/2020-01-24-installing-pi-hole-on-windows-10.markdown

 #### Step 2 - Install Docker
 Install Docker, keeping “enable required Windows Features” selected as Docker needs Microsoft Hyper-V which is not enabled by default.

-Avoid clicking the “Use Windows Containers” option - Pi-hole will require Linux containers which is the default.
+Avoid clicking the “Use Windows Containers” option.
+Pi-hole will require Linux containers which is the default.

 ![Installing Docker for Windows Desktop]({{site.baseurl}}/assets/img/1-install-docker-windows.png)
 #### Step 3 - Configure Docker
 When docker is installed the first thing  you will need to do is sign in.
 Docker lives in the task bar notification area.

 After signing in I recommend tweaking some settings in Docker.
 You can access docker settings from the docker menu in the task bar tray.
 I reduced the available Memory to 1GB.
-Pi-hole doesn’t actually need 2Gb, so I reducing it to 1gb frees up more memory for your PC.
-Click ‘Apply and restart’
+Pi-hole doesn’t actually need 2GB, so reducing it to 1GB frees up more memory for your PC.
+Click ‘Apply and restart’.

 ![Installing Docker for Windows Desktop]({{site.baseurl}}/assets/img/2-docker-windows-resources-configuration.png)
 #### Step 4 - Download Pi-hole